 Originally Posted by bullman0036

 I see a lot of solid work in Zboy's posts.
-Each of his reply was carefully edited a couple of times and always well-formatted.
-I don't necessarily agree with everything he said but I found a lot of his posts entertaining with all the flashy gifs and comments...very detail-oriented on box score and play-by-play analysis, too ...
+Each of his reply was carefully edited a couple of times and always well-formatted....very detail-oriented on box score and play-by-play analysis, too ...
 I dunno how he could be so consistent....

 CP3 doesn't fit with our team for the same reason that Howard didn't.
 We're the youngest team in the league.
 Vets want to play for a team that already has established pieces and can play for a championship immediately, the Rockets aren't that team.
 We have a bunch of unproven players still trying to make their mark on the league.

 Two or three years from now we may again become a top free agent destination, but not yet.